Alexxdal/ESP32WifiPhisher/README.md

 - **Evil Twin Attack**:
 Creates a rogue access point (AP) mimicking the target network, thus tricking clients into connecting to it.

+- **Target Tracking**:
+Target trackig is done monitoring beacon frames or by detecting CSA(Channel Switch Announcement) in Beacon/Probe Response and Action Frame.

 - **Captive Portal**:
 Victims will be automatically redirected to the Captive Portal page upon connecting to the fake access point.